mohanganesh3/ATS_Tracking/README.md

 - Only PDF resumes are supported
 - The application requires a Google Gemini API key for AI analysis
-- For Vercel deployment, file watching is disabled to prevent inotify limits
+- File watching is configured to avoid inotify limits on cloud platforms
+- Error handling is implemented for common issues like missing API keys or PDF parsing errors